Iamsdt/MusicPlayer/README.md

 # Music Player

-This project use the UI of old universal music player.
-With some additional functionality.
-This is an complete music player app with playlist options.
-In this project exoplayer is for music play.
+A complete music player with playlist options.
+In this project the UI of old universal music player is used, but the layout created with new component of android like constrain layout, card view.
+For this project, exoplayer is for music play.
 This app support latest android 10.